dbgx/lldb.nvim/README.md

 # LLDB Neovim Frontend

-This plugin provides lldb debbuging integration including
+This plugin provides LLDB debugger integration for Neovim, featuring:

-* breakpoints displayed as signs
+* Breakpoints and program counter displayed as signs
-* backtrace view
-* locals view
+* Buffers showing backtrace, breakpoints, threads, local variables, registers and disassembly
+* Supports almost all LLDB commands from vim-command line (with tab-completion)
+* Event-based UI updates
-* threads view
+* Non-blocking UI
-* disassembly and registers view
-* customizable layout
+* Customizable Layout
-* and more ...

-Arbitrary lldb commands can be invoked as well.

 **NOTE** : This is a fork of https://github.com/gilligan/vim-lldb/, which is a fork of the plugin that is part of the llvm distribution.
 The original can be found at